yanwing61/SeatSetter/README.md

 - [Dompdf](https://github.com/dompdf/dompdf): This PHP library specializes in converting HTML to PDF, ensuring high-quality output while preserving design details.

+- Bootstrap: For frontend elements like tables and nav bar.

 - HTML & CSS: The foundational web technologies, HTML and CSS, structure the content and define the look and feel of the application.
 With them, SeatSetter boasts a responsive and visually appealing interface suitable for various devices.